Alterdesk/hubot-alterdesk-adapter/README.md

 ## Behaviour

 ### Authentication
-When Hubot is authenticated on Alterdesk, the chats will be joined that are set in the cache file.
+When Hubot is authenticated on Alterdesk, an [authentication event](#Authentication Events) is received as a TopicMessage.
+The chat ids that are set in the cache file will be joined when auto join is enabled.
 When auto join is disabled, the cache file can be used to limit Hubot to certain group chats.

 ### One to one chat
 Sending and receiving messages in a chat with a single user behave like normal Hubot chats.